 This vegan barbecue sauce works just as well on vegetables as it does on meats.
 It is definitely friendly to everyone’s lifestyle.

 The complete full ingredients are listed below.
-In the meantime, here’s a few of the base ingredients that’s used to make this sauce.
+In the meantime, here are a few of the base ingredients that are used to make this sauce.

-If you have a favorite, by all means use it, but you might prefer to use a ketchup without any high fructose corn syrup to avoid the end result being too sickly sweet and unhealthy.
+If you have a favorite, by all means, use it, but you might prefer to use ketchup without any high fructose corn syrup to avoid the end result being too sickly sweet and unhealthy.

 Molasses: It’s important that you use Molasses to keep it on the healthier side.
 Molasses has iron, selenium, and copper, all to help maintain healthy bones.

 If you are not a fan of molasses, brown sugar can be used instead of white sugar, as brown sugar has added molasses that give it a better depth of flavor.

 Not only will it help to sweeten your BBQ sauce, but it will also bring out the flavors of your other ingredients.